AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_unity.md

 As shown in the figure, the workflow of peer-to-peer messaging is as follows:

-1. The clients retrieve a token from your app server.
+1. Clients retrieve a token from your app server.
 2. Client A and Client B log in to Agora Chat.
 3. Client A sends a message to Client B.
 4. The message is sent to the Agora Chat server and the server delivers the message to Client B.